The role of the Young Ambassador

 The Young Ambassador acts as an ambassador for the Welsh Breeds and the Society, to promote its charitable aims and encourage participation of children and young people, to represent existing young members throughout the UK, providing them with a voice and link between all UK and International Associations, Hill Improvement Societies, the President and Trustees.

 Being appointed Young Ambassador is an honour that provides a rewarding and exciting role as well as providing an excellent opportunity for personal and educational development.

 The current Young Ambassador is Miss Skye Whittle

 Candidates for the Young Ambassador, aged between 18 and 30 years, are now eligible to apply.

-The closing date for receipt of applications is midnight on Friday 23rd of August 2019
+The closing date for receipt of applications is midnight on Friday 25th August 2023.

-The closing date will be strictly adhered to in order to allow interviews to be conducted and a successful candidate appointed before the end of September.
+The closing date will be strictly adhered to in order to allow interviews to be conducted and a successful candidate appointed.